strohs/python-raytracing-weekend/README.md

 Additionally, this implementation of the raytracer uses Python's ProcessPoolExecutor from the [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html?highlight=concurrent%20futures#module-concurrent.futures) library to help speed-up rendering.
 By default, it will use **half** of the detectable CPU cores on your system.
-This is so that it doesn't peg all your core to 100%.
-This can be overridden via the `-c` command line switch (see below).
+This is so that it doesn't peg all your cores at 100%.
+This behaviour can be overridden via the `-c` command line switch (see below).

 The final rendered images are saved in the [ppm](http://ailab.eecs.wsu.edu/wise/P1/PPM.html) image format.